andrewmorrisondev/rpsls-online/README.md

 3. **Start the Server**

-   Execute `node server.js` to start the server.
+   Execute `nodemon` to start the server.
 It will listen on port 3000.

 4. **Access the Game**